-This splitting also increases the number of manager-type people (the hats, remember) and causes some kind of distributed management and decision-making.
-This management and decision-making, along with the associated communications, is called the Organization's governance mechanism.
+This distributed management and decision-making, along with the associated communications, is called the Organization's governance mechanism.
 In this case the governance mechanism consists of the conversations Sam is having with Fred and Josie, the management meeting Josie is having with George and Paul, and the self-organization that happens within the DevTeams.

-An Organization's governance mechanism has two main purposes:
+An Organization's governance mechanism has two primary purposes:

-- 1. Assure that everyone is on the same page about what to do, and who is doing it; and - 2.
-Assure that the people who are doing the work are using a shared Standard of Care and working together harmoniously while managing dependencies and common issues.
+- 1. Assure that everyone is on the same page about what to do, and who is doing it; and - Assure that the people who are doing the work are using a shared Standard of Care and working together harmoniously while managing dependencies and common issues.